Here are just some of our Frequently Asked Questions. Please contact us if your question is not answered here.

-Yes!
-I am not a nun and this is not a convent!
+Yes! we are not a nuns and this is not a convent!
 This is about women who have or understand what it is to have a single household income.
 If your relationship develops and you don’t feel like you fit the Single Mum bill you can move to a ‘friend of the SMBN’ I will continue to run the SMBN regardless of my relationship status!

 What does it cost to join the SMBN?

 Where are you located?

-Head office is in Monmouthshire on the Herefordshire and Gloucestershire borders but meetings are all over the UK.
-Please see our events page and consider joining as a County Coordinator if your County is not yet covered.
+Head office is in Monmouthshire on the Herefordshire and Gloucestershire borders but meetings are national.
+Please see our events page

 How does it work?
 What is the SMBN about?

 The SMBN is about affordable exposure.
-Members collaborate by paying the nominal fee and then benefit from exposure via exhibitions, magazines, professional media and PR association and SEO optimisation via the SMBN website.
-It’s also about monthly business meetings although you have to be a member to benefit from the exposure, discounts and inside info on holidays and awards etc.
+Members collaborate by paying the nominal fee and then benefit from exposure via magazines, media and PR association and SEO optimisation via the SMBN website.
+It’s also about monthly business meetings and raising awareness of barriers to work, homes and finance whilst aiming to reduce stigma and push for equality of opportunities despite barriers.

 ‘You need to win the lottery or find a rich man’